jan-trnka/home-assistant-goodwe-pv-control/README.md

 ## 💰 Eco Discharge When Low Price at Noon

-Checks conditions at specified time (PV prediction, energy prices) and sets eco discharge mode in the morning (moves the overflows from the afternoon to the morning) by script, then sets general mode again when price is low enough.
+Checks conditions at specified time (PV prediction, energy prices) and sets eco discharge mode in the morning (moves the overflows from the afternoon to the morning) by script, then sets general mode again when price is low enough (block of 3 consecutive hours is the cheapest) or if the time to full charge of battery is too long.
 Ideal in spring or autumn period when energy prices are different during the day.
 Experimental GoodWe Inverter integration is expected.

 ### Entities
 **Time**